top of page

 My Journey

-A writer writes -- with or without pen to page.
+A creative writer writes with or without pen to page.

-At three, I would sit at my mother’s feet and watch her paint on canvas.
-I had no toys.
-I had no coloring books; just blank sheets of paper to create my own world on.
-I did not read nor write English until the age of six, when I first entered a parochial school.
-I had to unlearn French and relearn it when our family moved to Quebec.
+At three, I would sit at my mother’s feet in San Fernando Valley, California and watch her paint.
+There were no toys.
+I had no coloring books either -- just blank sheets of paper to create my own world on.
+My first languge was French.
+I did not read nor write English until the age of six, when I first entered a parochial school in Seattle, WA.
+I had to unlearn French and relearn it when our family moved to Quebec, Canada.

-Back in California, an English teacher caught me gazing out the window and gave me a copy of S.E.
+Finally, after our return to California, an English teacher caught me gazing out the classroom's back window and gave me a copy of S.E.
 Hinton’s The Outsiders.
 I was thirteen.
-I tried my own hand at writing a story and my mother snatched the notebook out of my hands, “what are you writing?”
+I immediatly felt inspired to write my own stories, so I tried my hand on the page.
+Unfortunatly, my mother snatched the notebook out of my hands, “what are you writing?”
 A story, I told her.
-With an incredulous look in her eye, she took it away.
-By the time I hit high school, I identified as an artist, musician and theater lover.
+With an incredulous look in her eye, typical of an immigrant to a new country, she snatched it away.
+Speaking out and calling attention to one's self was not customary for a girl within her culture.
+By the time I hit high school, I identified as an artist, classically trained musician and theater enthusiast.

-I was fourteen when I wrote my first ever piece, a short funny essay on a neighboring boy.
+I was fourteen when I wrote my first ever piece, a short funny story on a neighboring boy.
 To my surprise, the class broke out in laughter.
-I learned the power of the pen.
+It was then that I discovered the power of the pen.

-I've been an active participant in its public readings at the Festival of the Arts with my published work in Art Inscribed, an annual anthology of ekphrastic writings.
-I enjoy the exploration of art and writing, given the fact that I'm a visual artist and writer.
+Currently, I am and have been an active participant in the group's public readings at the LCAD gallery, as well as the Festival of the Arts, Laguna Beach.
+The latter afforded me publications in Art Inscribed, an annual anthology of ekphrastic writings.
+I enjoy the exploration of art and writing, given the fact that I am both a visual artist and writer.

 by Cecile Sarruf